fbpx

 Whale Watching Tours

 Thanks to Skagway’s location on the Taiya Inlet, it’s quite easy to catch a glimpse of migrating whales in the region.
-You won’t have any difficulty finding tour boat operators willing to take you to all the best locations where these majestic creatures have been spotted.
+You won’t have any difficulty finding tour boat operators willing to take you to all the locations where these majestic creatures have been spotted.

 That's it!